HCL-TECH-SOFTWARE/domino-on-aws/docs/index.md

 </details>

 ## Background
-This guide will detail the steps to deploy the [AWS CloudFormation template](https://aws.amazon.com/cloudformation/) following AWS best practices.
+This guide will detail the steps to deploy the HCL Domino Server following AWS best practices.

-in this guide, we cover two types of deployments for the AnyCompany AWS CloudFormation template.
-The first method is a scalable, multi-availability zone (AZ), fault tolerant deployment, and the second method is a single availability zone deployment.
+In this guide, we cover the following types of deployments:
+* Single availability zone deployment

 ## Prerequisites and Requirements

+The following AWS services are required to deploy HCL Domino running on AWS.
+* AMS Virtual Private Cloud (VPC)
+* AMS Elastic Compute Cloud (EC2)

 ### Time